esiqveland/balancer/README.md

 `balancer` was made to provide easier access to DNS-based load balancing for go services running in kubernetes and was mainly built for http.Client.

+Grpc has its own DNS load balancer, use that one.

 ## Scope

 This project does not do health checking and does not monitor status of any hosts.